evansbenj/Reduced-Representation-Workshop/2_BasicUnix.md

 and then hit `return`.

-This command (short for "print working direcotry" should print out the home directory.
+This command (short for "print working directory") should print out the home directory.
 You should see something like this:

 `/home/username`